francaben/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete my directory from tmp
+a script to change working to previous directory